leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: blepharospasm_hemifacialspasm-treatment_general-neuroophthalmology
 - What is the treatment for blepharospasm/hemifacial spasm?
 - Do I need surgery for blepharospasm/hemifacial spasm?
-- Is there eyedrops/creams to reduce the spasm?
+- Is there [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}/creams to reduce the spasm?
 - Is botox injection effective for blepharospasm/hemifacial spasm?
 - What is the recommended treatment for blepharospasm/hemifacial spasm?
 - How is blepharospasm/hemifacial spasm treated?